unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 # 2021-glacier-evolution-model

-This is the instruction for the 2021-glacier-evolution-model repository.
+This is the readme for the 2021-glacier-evolution-model repository.
 It contains two scripts.
 Delta-H Parametrization and the built on it Delta-H Implementation.

 ## Software